ottools/ObjectBuilder/README.md

 ### Install

 #### Windows

 If you don't want to install the Abobe AIR:

-1. Download the latest commit compiled of the captive runtime [Object Builder](https://www.dropbox.com/sh/l6u5ponwfr77bhm/AAAY3xbcGudRzvcjUbizt0tha).
+1. Download the [latest commit](https://github.com/Mignari/ObjectBuilder#latest-commits-compiled) compiled of the captive runtime.
 Something like ObjectBuilder_x_x_x_CR

 Or